Why Responsibility Must Arrive Earlier Than We Think

 Parents want children to feel supported and safe.

-When responsibility is introduced gradually and appropriately, it becomes one of the most powerful forms of learning available.
+When responsibility is introduced gradually, it becomes one of the most powerful forms of learning available.

 The Developmental Window

-Childhood contains an important developmental window in which responsibility is particularly effective.
+Childhood contains an important developmental window in which responsibility is especially effective.

 This eagerness presents an opportunity.

-When adults welcome that participation—allowing children to carry small responsibilities—children internalize the idea that they belong to the functioning world.
+When adults welcome that participation, children internalize the idea that they belong to the functioning world.

-When participation is discouraged or postponed, that window can close.
+When participation is discouraged or postponed, that window can begin to close.

 Responsibility and Self-Respect